Vuedo/vuedo/README.md

 ## Stay In Touch

-For latest releases and announcements, follow on Twitter: [@vuedo](https://twitter.com/vuedo)
+For latest releases and announcements, follow [@vuedo](https://twitter.com/vuedo) on Twitter.

 ## License